-NORTHERN VIRGINIA TRANSPORTATION AUTHORITY M E M O R A N D U M
+NORTHERN VIRGINIA TRANSPORTATION AUTHORITY M E M O R A N D U M for Loudoun County

+TO: Chair Randall and Members

+SUBJECT: Approval of Reallocation of Congestion Mitigation and Air Quality (CMAQ) funds

-TO: Chair Randall and Members Northern Virginia Transportation Authority FROM: Monica Backmon, CEO SUBJECT: Approval of Reallocation of Congestion Mitigation and Air Quality (CMAQ) funds for Loudoun County DATE: November 10, 2021
+1. Purpose.
+To inform the Northern Virginia Transportation Authority (NVTA) of Regional Jurisdiction and Agency Coordinating Committee (RJACC) Approval of Congestion Mitigation and Air Quality (CMAQ) funds for Loudoun County.

-- 1. Purpose.
-To inform the Northern Virginia Transportation Authority (NVTA) of Regional Jurisdiction and Agency Coordinating Committee (RJACC) Approval of Congestion Mitigation and Air Quality (CMAQ) funds for Loudoun County. - 2.
-Background: On September 11, 2008, the Authority delegated the authority to approve requests to reallocate Congestion Mitigation and Air Quality (CMAQ) and Regional Surface Transportation Program (RSTP) funding between projects that were previously approved by the NVTA to the Regional Jurisdiction and Agency Coordinating Committee (RJACC).
+2. Background: On September 11, 2008, the Authority delegated the authority to approve requests to reallocate Congestion Mitigation and Air Quality (CMAQ) and Regional Surface Transportation Program (RSTP) funding between projects that were previously approved by the NVTA to the Regional Jurisdiction and Agency Coordinating Committee (RJACC).